-To improve the utilization of micronutrient data, we provide an easy-to-use and “all-in-one” tool, the Statistical Apparatus for Micronutrient Biomarker Analysis (SAMBA) package in R software, which can be used to analyze 12 biomarkers, including 9 micronutrient biomarkers: retinol binding protein, serum retinol, serum b-12, Red Blood Cell (RBC) folate, serum folate, serum zinc, serum ferritin, soluble transferrin receptor (STfR), and serum Vitamin D, 2 inflammation biomarkers: Alpha(1)-acid glycoprotein (AGP) and C-Reactive Protein (CRP), and hemoglobin.
-Three primary advantages of this tool are that 1) it provides a single tool that streamlines MULTIPLE biomarker analysis for MULTIPLE datasets, which reduces the time required for analysts to clean and analyze biomarker datasets; 2) without any modification of the R package, this tool allows for analyzing additional biomarkers beyond the 12 example micronutrient biomarkers built into this package; 3) the package is built in R, a free and open-access software, which means no financial investment in software needed.
+To improve the use of micronutrient data, we provide an easy-to-use and “all-in-one” tool, the Statistical Apparatus for Micronutrient Biomarker Analysis (SAMBA) package in R software, which can be used to analyze 12 biomarkers, including 9 micronutrient biomarkers: retinol binding protein, serum retinol, serum b-12, Red Blood Cell (RBC) folate, serum folate, serum zinc, serum ferritin, soluble transferrin receptor (STfR), and serum Vitamin D; 2 inflammation biomarkers: Alpha(1)-acid glycoprotein (AGP) and C-Reactive Protein (CRP); and hemoglobin.
+Three strengths of this tool are that it 1) standardizes and streamlines analysis of multiple biomarkers and datasets simultaneously, which reduces the time required for analysts to clean and analyze biomarker datasets; 2) allows for customization to analyze additional biomarkers beyond the 12 built-in micronutrient biomarkers; and 3) is built in R, a free and open-access software.
 The SAMBA package with example codes and example data is available online (Open Science Framework link: XXXX); the corresponding SAMBA package user manual is provided with this article (supplemental user manual 1).
-We hope the detailed user manual and examples will allow analysts to modify the example codes for their own micronutrient biomarker data.
+The detailed user manual and examples will allow analysts to modify the example code for their unique micronutrient biomarker data.

-The objectives of this paper are to describe the current challenges in micronutrient biomarker analysis, display the general structure and features of the SAMBA package by explaining the underlying analysis algorithm, present example applications of the SAMBA package for micronutrient biomarker analysis using a single-site study in Kenya (10) and a nationally representative survey, the United States’ National Health And Nutrition Examination Survey (NHANES) 2003 – 2006 (11), and at the end, discuss the strengths and limitations of the SAMBA package.
+The objectives of this paper are to describe the current challenges in micronutrient biomarker analysis, display the general structure and features of the SAMBA package by explaining the underlying analysis algorithm, present example applications of the SAMBA package for micronutrient biomarker analysis using a single-site study in Kenya (10) and a nationally representative survey, the United States’ National Health And Nutrition Examination Survey (NHANES) 2003 – 2006 (11) and, discuss the strengths and limitations of the SAMBA package.

 Challenges in micronutrient biomarker analysis

-Numerous challenges exist to analyze global micronutrient biomarker data.
-We have listed some challenges in the following section, also illustrated in Fig. 1 .
+There are numerous challenges to analyzing global micronutrient biomarker data (Fig. 1):

-Datasets stored in different file formats: It is common that survey coordinators who implement surveys are not also data analysts; therefore, analysts might receive data files in a format that is not compatible to the analysis software that they used.
+Datasets stored in different file formats: It is common that survey coordinators who implement surveys are not also data analysts; therefore, analysts might receive data files in a format that is not compatible to the analysis software that they use.
 Although certain packages were developed to convert between different types of data files (e.g., STATA, SAS, and excel files), analysts still need to learn the related packages to carry out this conversion.

-Different variable names: One biomarker can be stored using different variables names.
+Different variable names: Each biomarker can be stored using different variables names.
 For example, the biomarker serum ferritin can be stored under the variable name, serum_ferritin, serum.ferritin, sf, ferritin, or FER.
 This can cause confusion for analysts, especially with absence of a comprehensive codebook.

 Different units: Biomarkers can be stored in either conventional units or the International System of Units (SI) (12).
 Most often, analysts will need to use additional information such as molar mass of the biomarker to convert between conventional units and SI and then compare the biomarker with a cutoff established with consistent units.